vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 - Adds a navigation guard that resolve loaders (should be moved to vue-router later)
 - Implements a `defineLoader()` composable (should be moved to vue-router later)

 `defineLoader()` takes a function that returns a promise (of data) and returns a composable that **can be used in any component**, not only in the one that defines it.
 We call these _loaders_.
-Loaders **must be exported by page components** in order for them to get picked up and executed during the navigation.
+Loaders can be declared anywhere but **must be exported by page components** in order for them to get picked up and executed during the navigation.
 They receive the target `route` as an argument and must return a Promise of an object of properties that will then be directly accessible **as refs** when calling the composable.

 Limiting the loader access to only the target route, ensures that the data can be fetched when the user refresh the page.
 In enforces a good practice of correctly storing the necessary information in the route as params or query params to create sharable URLs.
 Within loaders there is no current instance and no access to `inject`/`provide` APIs.